brownjasonj/com.reporting.mocks/README.md

     market: MarketEnv
 </pre>

+Currently the simulator can be built and run against two different setups:  Kafka with MongoDB, or Google Pubsub with Google BigTable.
+Each setup is associated with a mvn profile: KafkaMongoDB or PubSubBigTable.
+So, to run the simulator with Kafka and MongoDB execute the following command

+<tt>mvn spring-boot:run -P KafkaMongoDB</tt>

-To start the simulator run the following
+and to run it with Pubsub and BigTable execute the following command

-<tt>mvn spring-boot:run</tt>
+<tt>mvn spring-boot:run -P PubSubBigTable</tt>

 Use the swagger ui to see all available endpoints (<a href="http://localhost:30001/swagger-ui.html">http://localhost:30001/swagger-ui.html</a>)